ayro-labs/ayro-android/readme.md

 ## Running the project ##

-First you need to define the API url to be used:

-- Create the file gradle.properties.
-- Add the following content to the file, replacing <IP> by your IP address.
+First you need to define the API url to be used.
+To do this simply create the gradle.properties file and add the following content to the file, replacing <IP> by your IP address.
 ````
 systemProp.CHATZ_API_URL=http://<IP>:3000
 ````